-- In addition to the maize farmers in the study region under the Planting for Food and Job Programme, the study should be expanded to include additional arable farmers (PFJ). - Additional research should concentrate on difficulties experienced by maize growers before becoming beneficiary of the PFJ programme. - Future research should extend the population to other researchers and academicians who have greater interest on evaluation of government intervention programme in Ghana. - 4.
+- In addition to the maize farmers in the study region under the Planting for Food and Job Programme, the study should be expanded to include additional arable farmers (PFJ). - 2.
+Future research should extend the population to other researchers and academicians who have greater interest on evaluation of government intervention programme in Ghana. - 3.
 Since the project benefited both male and female headed household in the study area the researcher is calling upon other bodies such as NGOs and private sector to contribute to the campaign of gender equality and equity.
 There is however the need to bring gender-sensitive indicators to the attention of policy makers in the next intervention project implementation programme in Ghana. - 4.
-Studies should also be conducted in the prospects and challenges of PFJ in other significant arable crops in the country. - Further studies should include other factors such as source of finance, labour, land availability, input like herbicides and pesticide etc. that has significant influence on yield. - 6.
+Further studies should include other factors such as source of finance, labour, land availability, input like herbicides and pesticide etc. that has significant influence on yield. - 5.
 In order to address food security across the many ecological zones, a larger discussion and the production of ideas are required.
-The many fields and disciplines must work together to examine the specific policy instruments for the context.
-The less powerful and connected people seem to receive fewer benefits, thus in the near run, the government through its agencies must engage in means testing and proper targeting of poor farmers.